LearnDash vs Teachable 2023: Which Is The Best E-Learning Platform?

 Teachable has a dashboard with a lot of data.
 You can see how much you’ve earned and your student’s grades.
 You can see how many lectures you have completed, quiz scores, and videos.

-The success and interactivity of these videos will be reflected in course evaluations.
-If any students are enrolled in packs or receiving financial aid, their names will appear on the leaderboard so you can see who is doing well in class.
+If students are enrolled in packs or receiving financial aid, their names will appear on the leaderboard so you can see who is doing well in class.
 The user’s progress, rank, enrollment, and name are all displayed here.

 As LearnDash does not handle payments, this information about your sales report is easy to find in Teachable, which does.